Rahul-0108/ts-node-grpc/README.md

 # ts-node-grpc

+## Generate ts files from proto file using the command in

 Just a quick example of a gRPC server made with typescript and node js!
 [Video link](https://youtu.be/0cxEVcALoxc) It contains 4 different examples:
 1. Unary